 For full details about City’s PhD/MPhil programme structure, please see the Guide for Research Students.

-Your progress and training needs are regularly assessed during your studies, you will participate in a range of activities during the programme.
-This includes meeting supervisors, departmental research seminars, research student seminars, research student meetings, research workshops, and national/ international meetings and conferences.
+Your progress and training needs are regularly assessed during your studies, and you will participate in a range of activities during the programme.

 You are ordinarily permitted a maximum of four years to complete the full-time programme.
 Up to seven years are permitted to complete the part-time programme.